fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer2_mathematics/normalizers.rst

     from mlpro.bf.math.normalizers import NormalizerZTransform

-Both normalizers store the parameters required for normalization based on the data provided for normalization, with the possibility to set/update the parameters when required, based on data instances or direct parameters for e.g boundaries for MinMax normalizers.
+Both normalizers store the parameters required for normalization based on the data provided for normalization.
+MLPro also provides the possibility to set/update the parameters when required, based on data instances or direct parameters for e.g boundaries for MinMax normalizers.

 Both the normalizers provide following operations: